Elections BC

 How do I register to vote?
 Can we register online?

-This offers the options to register online, in person, or by phone, mail, fax, or email.
+Voters can register online, in person, or by phone, mail, fax, or email.
+Click the link to learn how to register.

 Can I vote by mail?